VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update_config.rst

-Updating Endpoint With a Configuration File
+Updating endpoint with a configuration file
 ===========================================

 ..
 TODO: link to Endpoint.update tutorial

-Verta's Client and CLI support updating Endpoint with JSON or YAML configuration file.
-This tutorial will show how it can be done, using the Client and CLI.
+Verta's client and CLI support updating Endpoint with JSON or YAML configuration file.
+This tutorial will show how it can be done, using the client and CLI.

-Configuration File
+Configuration file
 ------------------

 Sometimes, it is more convenient to specify update configuration in a separate, human-readable file, than to have everything in a Python script or a split CLI command.